Antiz96/antiz.fr/content/blog/maintaining-and-building-alpine-packages-from-arch-linux.md

 abuild rootbld # Build the package in an Alpine clean chroot
 ```

-Of course, due to technical differences between Alpine and Arch Linux (e.g. in terms of package manager, init system and C library implementation), building Alpine packages on an Arch system outside of an Alpine clean chroot is not possible.
-As such, when building Alpine packages on an Arch system, only `abuild rootbld` is relevant to use.

 I was initially using an Alpine container to access the necessary tooling to perform my Alpine packaging workflow, but this method had some flaws.
-Indeed, apart from the fact that working inside a container is not as comfortable as working from my actual system; building packages in a clean chroot using `abuild rootbld` inside a Docker container eventually requires some [additional setup](https://wiki.alpinelinux.org/wiki/Build_with_abuild_rootbld_in_Docker_container), and `fakeroot` (used during the packages build process) currently has some issues when used inside containers which, for instance, cause it to be *extremely* slow (see [this](https://github.com/moby/moby/issues/45436) and [this](https://github.com/moby/moby/issues/38814) bug reports).
+Indeed, in addition to the fact that working from a container is not as comfortable as working from my actual system; building packages in a clean chroot using `abuild rootbld` inside a Docker container eventually requires some [additional setup](https://wiki.alpinelinux.org/wiki/Build_with_abuild_rootbld_in_Docker_container), and `fakeroot` (used during the packages build process) currently has some issues when used inside containers which, for instance, cause it to be *extremely* slow (see [this](https://github.com/moby/moby/issues/45436) and [this](https://github.com/moby/moby/issues/38814) bug reports).

 Being able to run such Alpine packaging tooling directly from my Arch Linux system streamlines the packaging workflow I use to maintain [my Alpine packages](https://pkgs.alpinelinux.org/packages?name=&branch=edge&repo=&arch=&maintainer=Robin+Candau) (and hopefully the one of other Arch users & Alpine contributors too :v:).